raysas/wheat-seq-annotation/readme.md

 ### **Fgenesh gene 4** (length: 247aa)

-Finally, we have here in _Triticum aestivum_ proteome, 3 hits with 100% id, 247 residues of the query matching the same length of the subject, all of them are _Uncharacterized protein_ but with same identifiers involved with ECO and such (also identifiers relatd to DNA-binding) with the same functional annotation, teh 100% match is with subject on 4D teh other 2 are respectively 4B and 5A which are closest to 4D in position, with the same exact alignment pattern, no mismatches, no gaps, and the same exact length of the protein.
+Finally, we have here in _Triticum aestivum_ proteome, 3 hits with 100% id, 247 residues of the query matching the same length of the subject, all of them are _Uncharacterized protein_ but with same identifiers involved with ECO and such (also identifiers relatd to DNA-binding) with the same functional annotation, the 100% match is with subject on 4D the other 2 are respectively 4B and 5A which are closest to 4D in position, with the same exact alignment pattern, no mismatches, no gaps, and the same exact length of the protein.

 2 further hits in _Triticum durum_ and 1 in _Aegilops tauschii_ show the same results.

-Worth noting this matches with subject protein's length and further validates Augustus results, but even better with teh 2 first missing residues that we have mentioned before present here, thus highly suggesting the presence of a coding region here.
+Worth noting this matches with subject protein's length and further validates Augustus results, but even better with the 2 first missing residues that we have mentioned before present here, thus highly suggesting the presence of a coding region here.

 ## Transcriptome